-Despite the success of the release of E. erythrinae, it has been known that there was a possibility that a second species, A. nitens, would need to be released in order to enhance biocontrol by adding an additional non-toxic form of control to suppress Erythrina gall wasp populations (Yalemar and Bautista 2011).
-Because E. erythrinae acts as more of a predator than a parasitoid, with its larvae feeding on Erythrina gall wasp galls and tunneling to feed on other larvae in adjacent galls, larger galls with many individual Erythrina gall wasps are preferred for oviposition.
-This feeding behavior leaves young Erythrina seedlings as well as reproductive parts (flowers and fruits)-where smaller galls tend to form-still vulnerable to attack and with little parasitism by the Eurytoma parasitoid (Yalemar et al. 2016).
+Despite the success of the release of Eurytoma erythrinae, it has been known that a second species, A. nitens, would need to be released to enhance biocontrol efforts against Erythrina gall wasp.
+By releasing a second biocontrol agent, an additional non-chemical form of control will complement the suppression of Erythrina gall wasp populations (Yalemar and Bautista 2011).
+Because E. erythrinae acts as more of a predator than a parasitoid, with its larvae feeding in Erythrina gall wasp galls and tunneling to feed on additional larvae in adjacent galls, larger galls with many individual Erythrina gall wasps are preferred for oviposition.
+This feeding behavior leaves young Erythrina seedlings as well as reproductive parts (flowers and fruits)-where smaller galls tend to form-still vulnerable to attack by EGW and with little parasitism by the Eurytoma erythrinae parasitoid (Yalemar et al. 2016).

-The Hawai'i Department of Agriculture proposes to release A. nitens from quarantine containment into the natural environment of the state of Hawai'i as a biological control agent.
+The Hawai'i Department of Agriculture, with support from the Hawai'i Department of Land and Natural Resources, proposes to release Aprostocetus nitens from its Insect Containment Facility [quarantine containment] into the natural environment of the state of Hawai'i as a biological control agent.
 Unlike E. erythrinae, this parasitoid utilizes only one host individual to complete its development, and, therefore, it is able to live on much smaller galls, such as those found in flowers, seed pods, and young seedlings.
 This release will supplement the success of E. erythrinae in suppressing infestations of Erythrina gall wasp, and will improve the survival success of wiliwili, an ecologically and culturally important native Hawaiian tree species.